 Among the five, only one was ready to pledge to vote for the Democratic nominee no matter who it is—I’ll call him Roy.
 He quickly began to argue against the proposition that “Both parties are exactly the same.”
 Yet none of the others had said that.
 In fact, I didn’t notice him respond directly to anything his friends actually said.
 He was completely wrapped up in his debate with the phantom advocate for the idea that both parties are exactly the same.

 As I listened, I tried to tune into Roy’s emotions, his logic, and his illogic.
 Here’s what came to me:

-Roy had heard his friends correctly when they said they would desert the Democratic Party if Clinton is nominated.
-And appearances aside, he also heard them correctly when they expressed their objections to Clinton’s foreign policy record; her close ties to Wall Street financiers; her support for warrantless surveillance of US citizens; and her long record of support for job-killing international trade agreements that favor multinational corporations.
+Appearances aside, Roy had correctly heard his friends when they expressed their objections to Clinton’s foreign policy record; her ties to Wall Street financiers; her support for warrantless surveillance of US citizens; and her record of support for international trade agreements that favor multinational corporations.
 And he wasn’t having auditory hallucinations that twisted his friends’ actual words into “Both parties are the same.”

 Roy desperately wants his friends to support Clinton if she is their party’s nominee, so he felt compelled to say something.
 At the same time, he couldn’t refute the arguments they they were actually making.
 In fact, he likely agreed with them.

 That, I believe, is why his subconscious came to his emotional rescue and created an imaginary kook against whom he could make effective arguments.
 Debating the kook would satisfy his strong desire to stand up for his beliefs, while freeing him from having to engage with the points his friends were actually making.

 I don’t think he was aware of this.
 My guess is that if he’d been pressed harder, he would have claimed that “Both parties are exactly the same” was the unavoidable conclusion of what his friends were saying.
 The subconscious is a powerful thing.